Section – Ais compulsory. All parts of this section are to be answered on the separately provided

 A. Relearning B. Recall Cc.
 Recognition 0D.
 Retention

-12) Experiments have shawn that when insulin is directly injected into the bioodstream, it.
+12) Experiments have Shawn that when insulin is directly injected into the bloodstream, it.

 A. Decreases the hunger B. Increases sleep

 Cc.
 Decreases the glucose level D. Increases the protein

 13) The need to establish and maintain relationships with other people is called:

 A. The need for power B. The need for affiliation

 Cc.
 The need for self-esteem D. The need for achievement